stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Claims will come as name/value pairs packaged in a JSON object that contain information about a user, as well as meta-information about the OIDC service.
 The official definition from the spec is a [“piece of information asserted about an Entity.”](http://openid.net/specs/openid-connect-core-1_0.html#Terminology)

-### 5.1.1.
-Claim Types

-Three representations of Claim Values are defined officially:
-- Normal Claims
-- Aggregated Claims (not supported)
-- Distributed Claims (not supported)
-We do not support Aggregated and Distributed Claims due to all the data we expose come from our own database.
+<aside class="notice"> We do not support Aggregated and Distributed Claims due to all the data we expose come from our own database.</aside>

-#### 5.1.1.1.
-Normal Claims
 Claims that are directly asserted by the OpenID Provider.
 Normal Claims are represented as members in a JSON object.
 The Claim Name is the member name and the Claim Value is the member value.